-To help guide the way in which each winner is represented, we enlisted the help of two talented local artists, giving encouragement and creative ideas to represent the many achievments of the new Worthies.
+To help guide the way in which each winner was represented, we enlisted the help of two talented local artists, giving encouragement and creative ideas to display the many achievments of the new Worthies.

 Lizzy is a local artist and has a background in the history of art, visual art and theatre.
 Lizzy facilitated ideas and creation workshops with the Stowe Creative Team volunteers.

 Miranda La Mutanta

 Supporting community groups - Miranda is an artist and community arts facilitator with experience in teaching and practicing a wide range of traditional and digital art forms.

 Women of Stowe

-Throughout 2018, we'll be weaving stories of the women of Stowe throughout your visit.
-The gardens were designed to demonstrate male power and influence on politics, but behind the facade lay influences of female vice and virtue, admired members of roaylty and muses.
-Look amongst the gardens and there are females around every corner, in the temples and trails designed by Lord Cobham to enlighten his visitors.
+Throughout 2018, we've weaved stories of the women of Stowe throughout our programme of events.
+The garden was designed to demonstrate male power and influence on politics, but behind the facade lay influences of female vice and virtue, admired members of roaylty and muses.
+Look amongst the garden and there are females around every corner, in the temples and trails designed by Lord Cobham to enlighten his visitors.